-- 81. EPA has analyzed and authorized over-the-top application of dicamba numerous times since 2016, including the Dicamba Decision. - 82.
+- 87. EPA has analyzed and authorized over-the-top application of dicamba numerous times since 2016, including the Dicamba Decision.43 - 88.
 The Dicamba Decision includes a suite of supporting documents detailing EPA's regulatory decisions and analyses.
-EPA's Dicamba Memorandum (Exhibit A) describes EPA's core findings and decision-making process. - 83.
-The three individual registrations are the heart of the Dicamba Decision: the Engenia Herbicide Registration (the "Engenia Registration," a true and correct copy of which is attached as Exhibit C), the A21472 Plus VaporGrip Technology Registration (the "Tavium Registration," a true and correct copy of which is attached as Exhibit D), and the XtendiMax with VaporGrip Technology Registration (the "XtendiMax Registration," a true and correct copy of which is attached as Exhibit E). - 84.
-Several benefits assessments further undergird the Dicamba Decision.
-Specifically, EPA's Assessment of the Benefits of Dicamba Use in Genetically Modified,
+EPA's Dicamba Memorandum (Exhibit A) describes EPA's core findings and decision-making process. - 89.
+The three individual registrations are the heart of the Dicamba Decision: the Engenia Herbicide Registration (the "Engenia Registration," a true and correct copy of which is attached as Exhibit C), the A21472 Plus VaporGrip Technology Registration (the "Tavium Registration," a true and correct copy of which is attached as Exhibit D), and the XtendiMax with VaporGrip Technology Registration (the "XtendiMax Registration," a true and correct copy of which is attached as Exhibit E).

-&lt;sup>42 As explained supra, unless otherwise stated, the "Dicamba Decision" includes the full suite of EPA's supporting documents, i.e., the actual product-specific registrations, the decision memorandum, and the other EPA analyses.
+42 As explained supra, unless otherwise stated, the "Dicamba Decision" includes the full suite of EPA's supporting documents, i.e., the actual product-specific registrations, the decision memorandum, and the other EPA analyses.

-&lt;sup>43 See the Dicamba Memorandum at 6-8.
+43 See the Dicamba Memorandum at 6-8.

-Dicamba-Tolerant Cotton Production (the "Cotton Benefits Assessment," a true and correct copy of which is attached as Exhibit F) and Assessment of the Benefits of Dicamba Use in Genetically Modified, Dicamba-Tolerant Soybean Production (the "Soybean Benefits Assessment," a true and correct copy of which is attached as Exhibit G) reinforce the decision.

-- 85. EPA also included three impact assessments: "Dicamba Use on Genetically Modified Dicamba-Tolerant (DT) Cotton and Soybean: Incidents and Impacts to Users and Non-Users from Proposed Registrations" (the "Incidents and Impacts Report," a true and correct copy of which is attached as Exhibit H), "Consideration of Newly Submitted Mutagenicity Data and Human Health Risk Assessment Summary" (the "HRA Report," a true and correct copy of which is attached as Exhibit I), and "Dicamba DGA and BAPMA Salts 2020 Ecological Assessment of Dicamba Use on Dicamba-Tolerant (DT) Cotton and Soybean Including Effects Determinations for Federally Listed Threatened and Endangered Species" (the "ESA Assessment," a true and correct copy of which is attached as Exhibit J). - 86.
+- 90. Several benefits assessments further undergird the Dicamba Decision.
+Specifically, EPA's Assessment of the Benefits of Dicamba Use in Genetically Modified, Dicamba-Tolerant Cotton Production (the "Cotton Benefits Assessment," a true and correct copy of which is attached as Exhibit F) and Assessment of the Benefits of Dicamba Use in Genetically Modified, Dicamba-Tolerant Soybean Production (the "Soybean Benefits Assessment," a true and correct copy of which is attached as Exhibit G) reinforce the decision. - 91.
+EPA also included three impact assessments: "Dicamba Use on Genetically Modified Dicamba-Tolerant (DT) Cotton and Soybean: Incidents and Impacts to Users and Non-Users from Proposed Registrations" (the "Incidents and Impacts Report," a true and correct copy of which is attached as Exhibit H), "Consideration of Newly Submitted Mutagenicity Data and Human Health Risk Assessment Summary" (the "HRA Report," a true and correct copy of which is attached as Exhibit I), and "Dicamba DGA and BAPMA Salts 2020 Ecological Assessment of Dicamba Use on Dicamba-Tolerant (DT) Cotton and Soybean Including Effects Determinations for Federally Listed Threatened and Endangered Species" (the "ESA Assessment," a true and correct copy of which is attached as Exhibit J). - 92.
 Before issuing the Dicamba Decision, EPA exerted significant effort assessing potential impacts to human health and the environment (using the latest data), analyzing possible biodiversity impacts (including impacts on protected species), and considering usage conditions (imposing many).
-EPA also relied on the wealth of already available information on the dicamba, generated by the past half-decade's worth of regular use.
+EPA also relied on the wealth of already available information on dicamba, generated by the past half-decade's worth of regular use.44

-&lt;sup>44 Dicamba, generally speaking, was first registered in the United States in 1967 and has enjoyed "wide use" ever since.
+44 Dicamba, generally speaking, was first registered in the United States in 1967 and has enjoyed "wide use" ever since.
 See Incidents and Impacts Report at 7.

-- 87. EPA's benefits and impacts analyses were thorough too, spanning over 450 pages.
-45 Both the Soy Benefits Assessment and Cotton Benefits Assessment concluded that registering dicamba "gives many growers increased flexibility," creates "a cost-effective way to control problematic broadleaf weed species," and adds "an additional tool to delay the further development of herbicide resistance." - 88.
+- 93. EPA's benefits and impacts analysis spanned over 450 pages.
+45 Both the Soy Benefits Assessment and Cotton Benefits Assessment concluded that registering dicamba "gives many growers increased flexibility," creates "a cost-effective way to control problematic broadleaf weed species," and adds "an additional tool to delay the further development of herbicide resistance." - 94.
 Despite these findings, the Dicamba Decision imposed a range of conditions on growers, including several that will limit yields, increase operational costs, and erode productivity.
-Three conditions are particularly limiting: date-dependent application restrictions (the "Application Restrictions"), ESA-based application buffers (the "ESA Buffers"), and FIFRA-based application buffers (the "FIFRA Buffers"). - 89.
-Growers even submitted several letters to EPA urging the agency to craft flexible, practical conditions, in lieu of the more rigid restrictions Growers now face. - 90.
-Although EPA imposed somewhat similar conditions in past dicamba registrations, these new conditions are significantly more restrictive than past practice.
+Two sets of conditions are particularly limiting: date-dependent application restrictions (the "Application Restrictions") and a suite of three application buffers (the "Spray Buffers"). - 95.
+Growers even submitted several letters to EPA urging the agency to craft flexible, practical conditions, in lieu of the more rigid restrictions Growers now face.47 - 96.
+These new conditions are significantly more restrictive than in past dicamba registrations.